 I research international education, international development and foreign policy – with a special focus on where these three elements intersect.
 International development scholarships are one of those intersections and they were the subject of my PhD.

-My PhD is looks at all the different international tertiary scholarships the Australian government has offered to Pacific Island countries (and before that colonial territories) between 1948 and 2018.
+My PhD traced all the different international tertiary scholarships the Australian government has offered to Pacific Island countries (and before that colonial territories) between 1948 and 2018.
 It is a history of scholarships, but also a history of international education policy in Australia.
 Because of the timeframe and the geographic region, the thesis also shows a different side of the process of decolonisation in the Pacific, and especially in PNG.

 During the course of my PhD I also looked at how international education has impacted on Australia and Australians, and the organisations and individuals who have been involved in supporting international students in Australia over the decades.